Presbyterian Theological College: Presbyterian ministry candidates

 The college is one of three authorised to train men for the ordained ministry of the Presbyterian Church of Australia.
 The academic requirements for candidates for the Presbyterian ministry are set by the General Assembly of Australia (GAA) and administered by the College Committee of the GAA.
 In accordance with the doctrinal standards of the church and the regulations of the college committee, candidates undertake four years full-time training, including the study of both Hebrew and Greek.

 Student life

 The student association of the college is the John Paton Fellowship, named after John Gibson Paton, a nineteenth-century missionary to the New Hebrides.

-Other student groups include the PTC Women's Group, founded to provide fellowship, support and training to the wives and fiances of ministry candidates.
+Other student groups include the PTC Women's Group, founded to provide fellowship, support and training to the wives and finances of ministry candidates.

 Six residential units for students were opened on the college property in early 2008.
 Accommodation is provided to ministry candidates and other students at a subsidised rate.

 Swanton Library

-The College's library is named after the Reverend Robert Swanton, the first principal of the PTC.
+The college's library is named after the Reverend Robert Swanton, the first principal of the PTC.
 A generous bequest upon his death allowed the library to be funded.

 Today, the library has over 32,000 volumes and subscribes to approximately 140 periodicals.